Chicken Cacciatore with Mozzarella

 • salt and pepper, to taste

-2. Season the chicken fillets on both sides with salt and freshly ground black pepper.
-Shift the vegetables to the side of the pan and brown the chicken on both sides.
-Deglaze the pan with the wine and reduce by half.
 Add the tomatoes, stock, chilli, lemon peel, sugar and herbs.
 Return the mushrooms to the pan, cover with a lid and simmer for about 20 minutes.
 Adjust seasoning if needed.
-Place the mozzarella on top and brown under a hot grill until the cheese is bubbling and golden.
+Top with the mozzarella and place under a pre-heated grill until the cheese is bubbling and golden.

 11 Comments.
 Leave new